Macahyba/proffy-mobile/README.md

   </a>
 </p>

-> App mobile for project Proffy, responsible for connecting students and teachers to schedule classes. <br />
+> React Native mobile app for project Proffy, responsible for connecting students and teachers to schedule classes. <br />
 > Developed on NLW#2 from Rocketseat.

 -----------------------------------------------------